mpc-qt/mpc-qt/README.md

-## Media Player Classic Qute Cinema
+## Media Player Classic Qute Theater

 A clone of Media Player Classic reimplimented in Qt.